 This lecture is more focused on how to identify natural enemies for controlling pests and diseases that can be used as biological control agents, as well as on how to make agricultural habitats suitable for the life and development of these biological agents.
 The lecture materials include the introduction of important natural enemies in the field with the aim of determining follow-up actions for the use of these natural enemies.
-The topic includes the definition of biological control; natural enemies of pests, predators, parasitoids and pathogens; conservation of natural enemies of pests, massrearing, introduction and inundation of natural enemies of pests; biological control of plant diseases, antagonists, competition, antibiosis, resistance induction and growth triggers; propagation and utilization of antagonistic microbes.
+The topic includes the definition of biological control; natural enemies of pests, predators, parasitoids and pathogens; conservation of natural enemies of pests; biological control of plant diseases, antagonists, competition, antibiosis, resistance induction and growth triggers; propagation and utilization of antagonistic microbes.